I have been craving those wonderful cloud biscuits, tender and crunch all in one.

 The difference between a regular drop biscuit and a cloud biscuit is the milk content.
 The drop biscuit has a higher content of milk thus the texture and consistency of the biscuit is fluffier, less like a cracker.

-Keep in mind that the cloud biscuit will not rise like your other biscuits.
+Remember that the cloud biscuit will not rise like your other biscuits.

-I also had them with prosciutto and it was a great alternative to a cracker.
+I also had them with prosciutto, and it was a great alternative to a cracker.

-With the holiday season upon us, they will be fantastic for the work party or for New Year’s Eve with champagne.
+With the holiday season upon us, they will be fantastic for the work party or New Year’s Eve with champagne.

 It will not hurt to have a few on hand just in case of quick friends drop in.

-A few tips to prepare this recipe
+Here are a few tips to prepare this recipe

 - Make sure that your milk and eggs are at room temperature.
 Let them rest before using them as the cold will stop them from becoming fluffy.
 Trust me as I have done that and had to restart.